Chris Kuper: Coaching career

 During the 2015 high school football season, Kuper was an offensive line coach at Columbine High School in Littleton, Colorado.

 On January 23, 2016, Kuper was hired by Miami Dolphins as offensive quality control coach.
 He then spent two seasons (2017–18) as the assistant offensive line coach for Miami.

 On January 22, 2019, the Denver Broncos hired Kuper as their assistant offensive line coach.

 With the firing of Vic Fangio from the Broncos, Kuper was hired by Kevin O'Connell to be the offensive line coach for the Minnesota Vikings.
+Before the 2026 season, his contract expired and the Vikings chose not to retain him.

+On February 9, 2026, the Philadelphia Eagles hired Kuper as their new offensive line coach.
+Eagles offensive coordinator Sean Mannion previously played for the Minnesota Vikings at the end of his playing career, during which Kuper served as the Vikings offensive line coach.